Jack Wrangler: Adult film

-Despite his good looks and acting skills, Stillman found only limited early work in Los Angeles, California, and New York City on the stage and as a model and dancer.
+Despite his acting skills, Stillman found only limited early work in Los Angeles, California, and New York City on the stage and as a model and dancer.
 One of his first roles was in Douglas Dean Goodman's play Special Friends, one of the first gay-themed plays by a gay playwright to be performed in San Francisco, California.
 He played a former prostitute from Arkansas who becomes a bad go-go dancer in California, in a role which required extensive nudity.
 He finally settled in New York City and found work as a bartender and go-go dancer.

 In 1970, he made his first appearance in a male strip show, using the name "Jack Wrangler."
 (The pseudonymous last name was taken from the label on his Wrangler-brand work shirt.)

 Wrangler was approached to appear in gay pornographic films by Magnum Studios, the pioneering gay adult film studio and magazine publisher, after studio heads saw a poster for Special Friends featuring him semi-nude.
 His first gay porn film was 1970's Eyes of a Stranger (also known as Eyes of a Gay Stranger; Magnum Studios), one of the first hard-core gay adult films to be released commercially in the United States.
 Wrangler performed in gay pornographic films for several reasons.
 First he saw them as culturally subversive and politically liberating: